 Methods of leak checking SUBs to mitigate risk to operators and processes

 Single-use bioreactors (SUBs) are successfully capturing the attention of researchers and manufacturers, offering notable advantages over traditional bioreactors for their flexibility and lower cost.
 However, unlike multiuse stainless steel or glass vessels, single-use plastic vessels are susceptible to and must be checked for leaks caused by manufacturing error or improper handling.
-These leaks have the potential to endanger operators or compromise the reaction.
+Leak checking SUBs is critical to avoid endangering operators or compromising the reaction.

 Consider a bioreactor producing pathogenic or otherwise hazardous material, such as viral vaccines.
 An undetected leak puts operators at risk of exposure, and can lead to contamination of the production environment.
 The material loss itself may cost thousands to millions of dollars, and put months of production time to waste.

 While SUBs offer significant advantages over traditional stainless steel or glass vessels, they are, simply put, plastic bags.
 Therefore, it is important for the manufacturer’s quality control process to leak-check the vessel, ensuring it has no defects greater than 2 µm in diameter (the maximum allowable leakage limit in most applications).

 Further, because damage can still occur to the vessel during the handling associated with packaging, shipping, and installation, the end-user should perform additional testing at the point of use.